PromtEngineer/localGPT/README.md

 ### NVIDIA Driver's Issues:
 Follow this [page](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-22-04) to install NVIDIA Drivers.

+### M1/M2 Macbook users:

+1- Follow this [page] (https://developer.apple.com/metal/pytorch/) to build up PyTorch with Metal Performance Shaders (MPS) support.
+PyTorch uses the new MPS backend for GPU training acceleration.
+It is good practice to verify mps support using a simple Python script as mentioned in the provided link.

+2- By following the page, here is an example of you may initiate in your terminal

+% xcode-select --install
+% conda install pytorch torchvision torchaudio -c pytorch-nightly
+% pip install chardet
+% pip install cchardet
+% pip uninstall charset_normalizer
+% pip install charset_normalizer
+% pip install pdfminer.six
+% pip install xformers

+3- Create a new "verifymps.py" in the same directory (localGPT) where you have all files and environment.

+import torch
+if torch.backends.mps.is_available():
+    mps_device = torch.device("mps")
+    x = torch.ones(1, device=mps_device)
+print (x)

+else:
+    print ("MPS device not found.")

 # Disclaimer
 This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.
 Vicuna-7B is based on the Llama model so that has the original Llama license.